thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 # Security Considerations

 Verification load

 Bigger request

+Consider batching signatures

+Shared HMAC SHOULD NOT be used

 > Hint at req mTLS

 # Privacy Considerations

 Identity is public

+The key MUST NOT identify a specific human.

 # IANA Considerations